kostadin-t/btp-terraform/units/unit_4/lesson_1/README.md

-# Unit 4 Lesson 1 - Moving to a multi-provider setup
+# Unit 4 Lesson 1 - Enhancing the Setup with Additional Providers

 ## Goal 🎯